 Provided the Government enjoys the “confidence” of the Legislative Assembly, its advice is invariably accepted and legitimized by the Crown.
 If the Government loses a confidence question raised in the Legislative Assembly, then it must either resign, making way for a new Government to be appointed, or submit to the will of citizens in a general election.

 The Lieutenant Governor holds regular meetings with the Premier, during which she has the right to be consulted, to encourage, and to warn on government matters.
 If either the Lieutenant Governor or the Premier is not available to meet, they may speak by phone.
-These meetings, as with all communications between the Lieutenant Governor and the Government, remain confidential.
+These meetings, as with all communications between the Lieutenant Governor and the Government, remain confidential in order to promote an open and productive exchange of views.

 Powers and responsibilities